Arrays

 ### Basis for examples

-All examples in this topic are based on the table below, named `visits`.
-The column `id` is of type `INTEGER`.
-All other columns are of type `ARRAY(TEXT)`.
+All examples in this topic are based on the `players` table from the example database.
+The `platforms` column is of type `ARRAY(TEXT)`.

 ## Comparing values against arrays